Why choose Tanzania?

 It's a safe country to travel to, without any disturbance or political unrest.

 What makes it truly unique is the possibility to combine the ultimate safari with white, sandy beaches and crystal clear water.
 Or you could try hiking Mt.
 Kilimanjaro if you're up for challenging yourself, and want to undertake the worlds largest freestanding mountain.
 If that feels out of reach (although ascendable for most), there are several other great and scenic trekking opportunities like Mt.
-Meru, Ol Doinyo Lengai, Udzungwa Forest, Usambare Mountains and the Crater Highlands, to mention some.
+Meru, Ol Doinyo Lengai, Udzungwa Forest, Usambara Mountains and the Crater Highlands, to mention some.
 Tanzania has something to offer travellers of all ages, and offers a wide range of travel experiences, suited for all budgets – even for the most demanding travellers can be satisfied!

 With a fantastic coastline and exotic islands with white sandy beaches and turquoise water, it is the ideal location for all sorts of water-activities.
 Especially diving, snorkeling, swimming with dolphins or whale shark safari as well as deep-sea fishing and kiting.